turtle96/taskell/docs/DeveloperGuide.md

 * `LogsCenter` : Used by many classes to write log messages to the Application's log file.

-The rest of the Application consists four components.
+The rest of the Application consists five components.
 * [**`UI`**](#ui-component) : UI of the Application.
 * [**`Logic`**](#logic-component) : Command executor.
 * [**`Model`**](#model-component) : Data Holder of the Application in-memory.
 * [**`Storage`**](#storage-component) : Data read from, and written to the hard disk.
 * [**`History`**](#history-component) : Data holder of Application's command history (for undo only).

-Each of the four components
+Each of the five components
 * Defines its _API_ in an `interface` with the same name as the Component.
 * Exposes its functionality using a `{Component Name}Manager` class.